slevine/google-demos/dataproc-premium-demo/README.md

 # Dataproc Serverless Performance Benchmark

-This demo showcases the performance and cost-efficiency of the Dataproc Serverless Premium Tier by comparing it against the Standard Tier on a complex, shuffle-intensive workload.
+This demo demonstrates the performance and cost-efficiency of the Dataproc Serverless Premium Tier by comparing it against the Standard Tier on a complex, shuffle-intensive workload.